In this article:

 The use of honey to treat cough in children was supported by another study published in the Canadian Family Physician in 2014.
 To reduce cough, consumption of 2.5 ml of honey before sleeping is recommended for children older than 1 year.
 (4)

 A 2018 systematic review of randomized controlled trials compared the effect of honey, or the combination of honey and antibiotics, with that of a placebo, no treatment, over-the-counter medications, and honey-based cough syrups.
 (5)

-The study participants were children aged between one and eighteen years.
+The study participants were children aged between 1 and 18 years.
 Results indicated the possible usefulness of honey over no treatment as a measure to provide cough relief.
 (5)

 A number of studies support the use of honey as an expectorant.

 - Mix 1 tablespoon of raw honey in a glass of tepid water.
 Consume this mixture multiple times daily to soothe your throat.

 Caution: Honey may contain bacteria that can cause infantile botulism.
 Therefore, children below 1 year of age should not be given honey.
 (6)

 Ginger, a common ingredient in most kitchens, is loaded with anti-inflammatory and antitussive (cough-suppressant) properties that help relieve cough.
 Ginger can also enhance the immune system and, thus, aid in a quick recovery.
 (7)